 The Signature tool lets you insert a previously saved signature.

 The Adjust Color tool brings up a panel to change the contrast and saturation levels, and so on.
 Experienced designers will know what to do here, but everyone else could do worse than hitting “Auto Levels” and seeing if they like the results.

 The Adjust Size tool lets you change the size of the image, using a menu.

-Style and Color Toggles
+Style and color toggles

 The Shape Style tool lets you choose the thickness of lines created by other tools.
 You can also use it to add a variety of textures and add a drop shadow.

-The Border Color tool lets you set an outline color for the current shape or the next shape you create.
+The Border Color tool, shown below, lets you set an outline color for the current shape or the next shape you create.

 - How to take a screenshot on a Mac

-- How to use Split View on a Mac
+- How to take a screenshot on a Windows PC

 - How to convert a PDF to JPG